Overview of Requirements

 This credential is for individuals working as part of a clinical treatment or recovery support services team.
 It is not an independent practice credential.
 The primary focus of the CPRM is on alcohol/drug use recovery.
 However, personal recovery history and experience may include areas other than alcohol or drug dependency recovery; with peer mentors providing support only with clients of common experience.

-General Education - All applicants must be able to provide verification of the completion of a High School diploma or GED, or a higher degree from an accredited college or university.
+General Education - All applicants must be able to provide verification of the completion of a High School or GED diploma, or higher degree from an accredited college or university.

-Specialized Education – 46 contact hours minimum of education in Peer Recovery support within the areas defined by the MCBAP/IC&RC Peer Recovery Mentor Performance Domains.
-A listing of the Peer Recovery Mentor Performance Domains knowledge and skills is contained in Appendix A of the application materials.
-Contact MCBAP for break down of CCAR or other packaged recovery support education by domains.
+Education – 46 education hours of education in Peer Recovery support within the areas defined by the IC&RC Peer Recovery Performance Domains.
+Refer to “Education” section in the application instructions for further explanation.

 - A minimum of 10 hours specific to Advocacy knowledge and skills.